How Jumbo Loan Limits Work for Home Buying

 Jumbo loans aren’t your only option.
 Especially if you’re having trouble qualifying for a jumbo mortgage, it’s worth investigating programs from federal and local governments as well as nonprofit organizations.

-- FHA loans are relatively easy to qualify for, and they allow for a down payment as low as 3.5 percent.
+Relatively easy to qualify for, FHA loans allow for a down payment as low as 3.5 percent.
 They have the same loan limits as conforming loans, but those loans are sensitive to the county you’re buying in.
 For example, in Los Angeles County, you can borrow up to $726,525.
 Assuming a 20 percent down payment, that might allow for a home worth roughly $908,000.

-- VA loans allow servicemembers and their families to borrow with no down payment.
+These loans allow service members and their families to borrow with no down payment.
 That approach has pros and cons: You don’t need significant cash savings to buy, but having zero equity is risky, and the more you borrow, the more interest you pay.
 Again, the limits are the same as other FHFA loans.